 Container Engine for Kubernetes Capabilities and Limits

-In each region that is enabled for your tenancy, you can create three clusters by default.
+In each region that is enabled for your tenancy, you can create three clusters (Monthly Universal Credits) or one cluster (Pay-as-You-Go or Promo) by default.
 Each cluster you create can have a maximum of 1000 nodes.
+See Service Limits.

 Required IAM Service Policy